CLCStriders/striders/pages/boddington-10.md

 ---

-CLC Striders Running Club look forward to welcoming you at the Boddington 10 Mile road race on **Sunday 25 January 2026**, with a start time of **0900**.
+CLC Striders Running Club look forward to welcoming you at the Boddington 10-mile road race on Sunday 25 January 2026, with a start time of 0900.

-This is an exciting road race for Gloucestershire established in 2024.
-A flat and fast 10-mile race on quiet roads, with ample nearby parking and well organised Race HQ.
+A flat and fast 10-mile race on quiet roads, with ample nearby parking and a well organised Race HQ, this is an exciting road race for Gloucestershire, established in 2024.

-As a club, CLC Striders is well used to staging very successful races.
-We’re sure that the Boddington 10 will be no different, quickly becoming a firm fixture in runners’ calendars.
+As a club, CLC Striders is well used to staging successful races and the Boddington 10 is no different, having quickly become a firm fixture in runners’ calendars.

 ---

 #### Quick Reference Guide

-* The UK Athletics licence number is #30107
+* The UK Athletics licence number is #30107.
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
-Please try to share transport if possible
+Please try to share transport if possible.
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
-Unfortunately, no changing facilities are available
+Unfortunately, no changing facilities are available.
-* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables
+* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables.
-* Race starts at 0900 at the top of Boddington Lane
+* Race starts at 0900 at the top of Boddington Lane.
-* Runners will be disqualified if they wear headphones except for bone-conducting headphones that meet the UKA Rules
+* Runners will be disqualified if they wear headphones, except for bone-conducting headphones that meet the UKA Rules.
-* You must be 18 or over to enter this race
+* You must be 18 or over to enter this race.
-* If you are unable to race, please let us know so we can offer your place to someone else
+* If you are unable to race, please let us know so we can offer your place to someone else.

 ---

 #### Race HQ

-Race Headquarters is located OUTSIDE The Gloucester Old Spot and the postcode for Race HQ is GL51 9SY.
+Race Headquarters is located outside The Gloucester Old Spot - the postcode for Race HQ is GL51 9SY.

 Members of CLC Striders will be there from 0745 for entrants to collect race numbers.